Philippine storm weakens after killing at least nine, leaving thousands stranded

 “We’re seven kilometers away from the river but we were still inundated,” Simbulan said adding five-foot floods swept away farm animals and some houses made of light materials.

-Close to 183,000 people had been evacuated from low-lying and landslide-prone areas and brought to shelters, the disaster agency said.
+Nearly 183,000 people felt the impact of the typhoon, of whom more than 65,000 had been evacuated from low-lying and landslide-prone areas, the disaster agency said.
 About 6,000 people were stranded in various ports across the main Luzon island.

 An average of 20 typhoons hit the Philippines every year.

-Note: (This version of the story was officially corrected to clarify the disaster agency statement in paragraph nine to say close to 183,000 were affected by typhoon, not evacuated.
-It also adds that over 65,000 evacuated.)